 - Keep some frozen veggies in your freezer just for smoothies.

 - Make smoothie bags in advance to save time!
 Pack your fruit and veggies into a freezer safe baggie, labeled with the type of smoothie, then add your liquid and baggie, and you’re ready to go!

-Check out these other plant-based smoothies and drink recipes!
+Check out these other drink recipes!

-If you’ve tried any of these Plant-Based Smoothies, please rate it and let me know how it turned out.
+If you’ve tried any of these Plant Based Smoothies, please rate it and let me know how it turned out.
 You can also follow me on Facebook, Instagram, and Pinterest for more plant-based family recipes your whole family will enjoy!